Skip to Content

 We earn a commission if you make a purchase, at no additional cost to you.

-Located in the historic Schönburg Castle, this 4-star hotel has 27 individually-decorated rooms and suites, many with a balcony offering amazing views of the Rhine river.
 All of the rooms boast of individual antique furnishings like wood four-poster beds and wrought iron fireplaces.
 Hotel guests also get exclusive access to the castle garden and castle tower museum.
 There’s also a castle bistro onsite that serves breakfast and delicious regional food.

 Pros: